Long thin covers and nuclear dimension: Introduction

-Let us run through what our argument roughly looks like if the action in question is free, the space $X$ is compact and metrizable, and when convenient, the group is $\Z$.
-We'll denote the action by $\alpha$.
-This is a variation of the known arguments using Rokhlin dimension, recast in a somewhat different form which will be more useful for our purposes.
-We start out with a tolerance $\eps>0$ and a finite set of crossed product that we want to approximate.
+Denoting the action by $\alpha$, we start out with a tolerance $\eps>0$ and a finite set of the crossed product that we want to approximate.
 We may assume that the finite set in question involves a finite number of elements $F \subseteq C(X)$ and a finite number of elements in the group.
 Consider the forgetful map $C(X) \mapsto l^{\infty}(X)$ gotten by discretizing the space $X$.
 This map is equivariant, and therefore induces a homomorphism $C(X) \rtimes G \to l^{\infty}(X) \rtimes G$.
-If the action is free, then $X$ decomposes into a disjoint set of orbits, each of which looks like $G$ acted upon by itself by left translation, so $l^{\infty}(X) \rtimes G$ is a direct product of copies of the uniform Roe algebra $l^{\infty}(G) \rtimes G$.
-Those are known to have finite nuclear dimension bounded by the asymptotic dimension of the group.
+If the action is free, then $X$ decomposes into a disjoint set of orbits, each of which looks like $G$ acted upon by itself via left translation, so just as $l^{\infty}(G) \rtimes G$ is the uniform Roe algebra\footnote{In fact, it is the maximal uniform Roe algebra that corresponds to the maximal crossed product, but we are not going to pay close attention to the distinction between maximal and reduced completions in this introduction, as it does not play an essential role in the paper. } of the Cayley graph of $G$ (assuming for the ease of our exposition that $G$ is finitely generated), $l^{\infty}(X) \rtimes G$ is the uniform Roe algebra of a disjoint union of copies of the Cayley graph of $G$.
+By \cite[Theorem~8.5]{winter-zacharias}, the nuclear dimension of $l^{\infty}(X) \rtimes G$ is bounded from above by the asymptotic dimension of this disjoint union, which is easily seen to be equal to the asymptotic dimension of (the Cayley graph of) $G$ itself.
 Supposing that $G = \Z$ for illustration, we pick some large $n \in \N$ and a small $\delta>0$, depending on the finite collection $F$ in $C(X)$ and the finite number of group elements we started with.
 The constant $\delta>0$ is chosen such that the functions in $F$ have small oscillations on any set of diameter bounded by $\delta$ (depending on the choices above).
-In the actual proof, this is modified in two ways: first, as we do not assume that the space is metrizable, the notion of small diameter is replaced by requiring that those sets are subsets of some given cover; second, as we work with $C_0(X)$-algebras, thought of as sections of possibly non-locally-trivial bundles, we need a suitable notion of ``oscillation'' for elements in such a bundle.
-With this in mind, as in the definition of Rokhlin dimension for $\Z$-actions, we show that one can find a partition of unity $\{f_k^{(l)}\}_{k=-n,-n+1,\ldots,n \, ; \, l=0,1,\ldots d}$ (with $d$ being a suitable dimension) such that: \begin{enumerate} \item for any $l$, if $k \neq k'$ then $f_k^{(l)} f_{k'}^{(l)} \approx 0$; (the approximation is in norm, and for the purpose of the introduction we are not specifying the required tolerance;) \item $\alpha(f_k^{(l)}) \approx f_{k+1}^{(l)}$; \item the diameter of the support of each element $f_k^{(l)}$ is less than $\delta$. \item we furthermore have a choice of a point $x_l$, such that for $k=-n,-n+1,\ldots,n $, the distance between the point $\alpha^k(x_l)$ is less than $\delta$ away from any point in the support of $f_k^{(l)}$. \end{enumerate} The last two conditions are not part of the definition of finite Rokhlin dimension, and indeed this version of Rokhlin dimension (which will be called LTC dimension) is strictly stronger.
-For example, it implies that the space must have finite covering dimension.
-We are being deliberately imprecise here - there are additional requirements (see Proposition~\ref{prop:ltc-dim}), but we omit them for the purpose of this discussion.
+In the actual proof, this is modified in two ways: first, as we do not assume that the space is metrizable, the notion of small diameter is replaced by requiring that those sets are subsets of some given cover; second, as we work with $C_0(X)$-algebras, thought of as sections of possibly non-locally-trivial bundles, we need a suitable substitute for the argument by oscillations.
+With this in mind, as in the definition of Rokhlin dimension for $\Z$-actions, we show that one can find a partition of unity $\{\mu_k^{(l)}\}_{k=-n,-n+1,\ldots,n \, ; \, l=0,1,\ldots d}$ (with $d$ being a suitable dimension) such that: \begin{enumerate} {\textup{(\theenumi)}} \item for any $l$, if $k \neq k'$ then $\mu_k^{(l)} \mu_{k'}^{(l)} = 0$;